coding-benjito/dynamod/USER_GUIDE.md

 ```
 from dynamod.optimize import Calibration

-cal = Calibration (model, cycles)
+cal = Calibration (model, cycles[, fractions])
 ```
-You pass the model (i.e. the result of the parse_model() call) and the number of cycles (e.g. days) the model should be run for each calibration step.
+You pass the model (i.e. the result of the parse_model() call), the number of cycles (e.g. days) the model should be run for each calibration step.
+Optionally, you can also specify the `fraction` parameter for model initialization.

 ### Add modifiable parameters